-"At the time, if there hadn't been this guide which in the end had the role of both giving an institutional value to the project but also an institution that took charge of guiding the project itself. ... at the time if it hadn't been there, in my opinion we would not have succeeded."
+"At the time, if there hadn't been this guide which in the end had the role of both giving an institutional value to the project but also an institution that took charge of guiding the project itself. ... at the time if it hadn't been there, in my opinion we would not have succeeded.
+The presence of ABI has had a greater influence than having a single technological infrastructure.
+In my opinion that helped but it was not a fundamental and necessary condition for the project to go through."
 (Bank 3)